Celebrating five years of work towards sustainable agricultural outcomes!

 The highly successful program we are talking about is the Regional Land Partnerships – Agriculture Program, which was funded through the Australian Government’s National Landcare Program from 2018 to 2023.

-The funding has enabled us to work with over 1500 landholders through workshops, field days and one to one consultations.
+The funding has enabled us to work with over 1500 landholders through workshops, field days, and one-to-one consultations.

-Over the five years we’ve provided hundreds of landholders with up-to-date maps as well as information and tools.
+Over the five years, we’ve provided hundreds of landholders with up-to-date maps as well as information and tools.
 Working with our expert agriculture specialists, landholders have developed management plans for 184 properties, covering nearly 92,400 ha across South East Queensland.

 While there has been a slight delay in the announcement of the renewal of this program, we are keen to showcase the impact over the past five years.
 It is no surprise that we have landholders lining up to be involved in the next round of the program.